Wednesday, January 10, 2024

 Hidden Lake

-One July 4th weekend during my 13th year, my family of 9 took an overnight hike to a place called Hidden Lake.
-It was the first time I had done a hike like this let alone the fact that I was also going to be carrying a backpack with my provisions for sleeping and eating.
+One July 4th weekend during my 13th year, my family of nine took an overnight hike to a place called Hidden Lake.
+It was the first time I had done an overnight hike.
+Carrying a backpack filled with overnight provisions was going to be something novel for sure.

 The morning started out well.
 We had spent the night in our little trailer in the parking lot of the trail head.
-It was a lovely morning and as we started down the trail, the meadow smelled fresh and lovely.
-The only immediate down-side was the thrash of mosquitoes following us.
+It was a lovely, sunny morning as we started down the open trail.
+The warming meadow smelled fresh of pine and flowers.
+The only immediate down-side was the throng of mosquitoes following us.
+The mosquitoes didn't like the direct sunlight, but they were mighty hungry in the shade.

 No comments: